lostluck/lostluck.github.io/content/posts/new-look.md

 telescopes in New Mexico and other neat sites.
 And of course, my second Eclipse!
 I should write about that trip, but given my track record, I may not.

-I might use Elipses to schedule future travel.
+I might use Eclipses to schedule future travel.
 I may not do Spain/Iceland in 2026, but I've already begun arrangements for Egypt in 2027.

 I had my heart broken thought assumptions and missed opportunities.